alan-forbes-cp/repo1/README.md

 ## Notes:

 - Comments in PRs and Issues are "the same but different" so its necessary to distinguish between the two in the action code.
-- Only trigger actions contained in the mainline workflow files are used (they run "from the mainline" which partly explains why it can be tricky to get PR branch information e.g. PR commit SHA).
+- Only trigger actions contained in the mainline workflow files are used (they run "from the mainline" which partly explains why it can be tricky to get PR branch information e.g. PR branch name and commit SHA).
 - Currently our action requires that any runner handling our trigger has the Github "gh" cli tool installed - however all (non-self-hosted) runners will have this.
 - Formal internal-test request data (i.e. External-side bot comment text) can be tailored for Internal-side handshaking reqs as required.
 - Security-related aspects for review include: